-Psychology Professor Maya Honda received the Edward H. Ladd Award, which is given to a tenured faculty member for outstanding service.
+Psychology Professor Maya Honda received the The Edward H. Ladd Award for Excellence and Service, which is given to a tenured faculty member for outstanding service.
 Honda is a linguist and developmental psychologist.
 Her work focuses on making linguistics-the scientific study of our knowledge of language-conceptually accessible and meaningful to students of all ages.

 Wheelock recognized three honorary degree recipients, talented leaders who embody the spirit of the undergraduate and graduate Commencement theme of "Innovation.
 Access.
 Opportunity."
 Receiving honorary degrees were: Howard K. Koh, David C. Banks, and Mary Tiseo.

 Howard K. Koh

 Undergraduate commencement speaker Dr. Howard K. Koh serves as the 14th Assistant Secretary for Health for the United States Department of Health and Human Services.
 Dr. Koh is dedicated to the mission of creating better public health systems for prevention and care so that all people can reach their highest attainable standard of health.
 Dr. Koh has close ties to Boston having served as Commissioner of Public Health for the Commonwealth of Massachusetts (1997-2003) and his son, Daniel Arrigg Koh, serves as Chief of Staff to Boston Mayor Martin J. Walsh.